 To set it up:

-- Click on Add another email address, and you should be able to add your email account
+- Click on “Add another email address you own” to add your additional email account.

-- Click on Next Step and Send verification, and you should be able to change your “From” address in the Compose window.
+- Click “Next Step” > “Send verification” to change your “From” address in the compose window.

 8. Labels & Filters

-You can create a label in the left sidebar by scrolling down and clicking on Create new label.
-This will allow you to set a name for your label.
-You can also create sub-labels or nest existing labels under another label in your inbox.
+You can create a label in the left sidebar by scrolling down and clicking “Create new label.”
+This will allow you to set a name for your label and create sub-labels for existing labels in your inbox.

-9. Snooze Notifications
+9. Snooze Desktop Notifications

-To snooze messages:
+To enable snooze messages:

-10. Archive and Mute Emails
+10. Mute Emails

-To do this, select it, and you will see the archive icon on the right side beside the delete option.
-You can find the archived emails in the All mail tab on the left sidebar.
+To do this, select the email that you want to keep.
+Once it is selected, you will see the archive icon on the right-hand side next to the delete option.
+Your archived emails are in the “All mail” tab on the left-hand sidebar.

-11. Create Calendar Events
+12. Create Calendar Events